ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
          <h3>This Afternoon</h3>Rain and patchy fog.
 Cloudy.
-High near 36, with temperatures falling to around 33 in the afternoon.
-North wind around 5 mph.
+High near 37, with temperatures falling to around 34 in the afternoon.
+North northwest wind around
+         6 mph.
 Chance of precipitation is 90%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
          <h3>Tonight</h3>Rain likely and patchy fog before 7pm, then widespread drizzle and patchy fog between 7pm and 9pm, then patchy drizzle and
          patchy fog and a slight chance of freezing drizzle between 9pm and 10pm.
 Mostly cloudy.
 Low around 21, with temperatures rising to around 25 overnight.
-Northwest wind 7 to 13 mph, with gusts as high as 21 mph.
+Northwest wind 7 to 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 70%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">